watson-developer-cloud/discovery-nodejs-static/README.md

     ]
   }
   ```
-1. Create a `.env` file in the root directory by copying the sample `.env.example` file using the following command:
+1. Create an `.env` file in the root directory by copying the sample `.env.example` file using the following command:

   ```none
   cp .env.example .env
   ```
-  You will update the `.env` with the information you retrieved in steps 5 to 7.
+  Update the `.env` with your service instace information, your `environment_id`, and your `collection_id` that you retrieved in steps 5 to 7.

   The `.env` file will look something like the following: